 Corfu Old Town

-The old town is one of the best places in Corfu with its stunning medieval European designs, drawing inspiration from Italian art and culture with a British flair that made it one of the most important sites on the UNESCO list of World Heritage Sites.
+The old town is one of the best places in Corfu.
+Its stunning medieval European designs, drawing inspiration from Italian art and culture with a British flair, make it one of the most important sites on the UNESCO list of World Heritage Sites.

 Old Corfu is distinguished by its large squares, the most famous of which is the Piazza Spienada, and its cobbled lanes and narrow streets.
 Also, the famous Liston Street restaurants, cafes, and shops are similar to those on the Boulevard Paris de Rivoli.